Vegas! The Show

 A terrific homage to the best parts of the “good old days” of Vegas shows.

 I mention this because the night before I saw Vegas!
 The Show at the Miracle Mile Shops at Planet Hollywood, I had gone back to see Jubilee! at Bally’s.
-The latter is the lone, remaining showgirl extravaganza still playing on the Las Vegas Strip, a musty relic that is good from an ironic nostalgia point of view but not actually good from just about any other viewpoint.
+At the time, Jubilee! was the lone, remaining showgirl extravaganza still playing on the Las Vegas Strip, a musty relic that was good from an ironic nostalgia point of view but not actually good from just about any other viewpoint.

 Vegas!
 The Show celebrates those bygone days of Sin City entertainment with a revue that blasts its way through the music, dance, and variety acts of the last 70 years or so with homages to everything from The Rat Pack to Elton John.
 And yes, there are more than a few showgirls along the way.